k21971/EvilHack/doc/evilhack-changelog.md

 - Give players a hint about the open air terrain on the second icequeen level
 - Fix: impossible (hiding under nothing?)
+- Tweak the type/number of monsters in Gollum's cave